Foreign exchange regime

 - the conditions for and method of management of alternative investment funds (hereinafter: AIFs);

-- the conditions for the establishment and operation of private alternative investment funds with the status of a specialised investment fund (hereinafter: SIF);
+- the conditions for establishing and operating private alternative investment funds with the status of a specialised investment fund (hereinafter: SIF);

-- the conditions for the marketing of units of AIFs in Slovenia and the conditions for the marketing of units of AIFs established in Slovenia, another member state or a third country;
+- the conditions for marketing units of AIFs in Slovenia and the conditions for marketing units of AIFs established in Slovenia, another member state or a third country;

 - the supervision of the management of AIFs and the operation of SIFs; and